JuanAyala7/JuanAyala7/README.md

 # Hello! 👋

 You are witnessing the development of a developer as I become educated on what is required for Full Stack Development.
+I will work on each repository to include the learning points that I obtained from them respectively.

 ## Find me on the web :earth_americas::
 - Building my connections and sharing any updates on <a href="https://www.linkedin.com/in/juan-ayala-036a96249/">LinkedIn</a> :briefcase:

 <!--
 **JuanAyala7/JuanAyala7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.